MaryamMoeini/Rest-Spring-Security/README.md

 Overview:
 In this project we are providing a set of REST-full WEB service which are designed for an energy platform which enables the front-end system to perform CRUD actions on sets of data which are provided by customers/users on the platform.

-This a spring boot application, demonstrating a simple back-end application which implements REST API.

 In this project I am using basic features of spring such as:

 * Spring boot